You know the old saying — “Everything worth having is worth working for”?

 Now, we might not spend any money when we take the Frankenstein Approach… but we’ll more than make up for it with how much time and energy we spend.

-Trying to piece together a blogging strategy from a million different sources is a huge time-suck.
+Trying to piece together a strategy from a million different sources is a huge time-suck.
 We end up wasting a ton of time and energy because the information is totally disorganized.
 We don’t know which steps to take — or in which order to take them — so we end up spinning our wheels without getting any results.

 Pro: We get to be on top of the latest trends

-The Frankenstein Approach can feel pretty exciting because we get to keep our finger on the pulse of what’s new and trending in the world of blogging.
+The Frankenstein Approach can feel pretty exciting because we get to keep our finger on the pulse of what’s new and trending in the world of marketing.
 We get to read the latest news, find out the new trend, and then go and try it.
 That immediate gratification can be fun.

 Cons: Those trends don’t deliver results